 Amanda specialises in commercial chancery litigation.
-She acts for corporate clients and private individuals in commercial, company, property, media and entertainment, offshore, intellectual property and insolvency disputes.
+She acts for corporate clients and private individuals in commercial, civil fraud, media and entertainment, company, offshore, property, intellectual property and insolvency disputes.

 Amanda is a strong advocate.
 She is regularly instructed to represent clients in cases in the High Court and in the County Court, working both as sole counsel and as part of a larger counsel team, and has appeared in the appellate courts as junior counsel.